TU-COSC-Dierbach/Practicum-27-Repo/README.md

 Example use of the `instanceof` operator is given below,

 ```
-// to determine if the object assigned to var1 is of type Strong
+// to determine if the object assigned to var1 is of type String
 if(var1 instanceof String)
   System.out.println("var1 contains a String type");
 ```